jakobzhao/geog371/labs/lab01/readme.md

 2\.
 In the root directory of the downloaded repository, please copy the edited `resume.md` to the root.

 3\.
-After this replacement, you can push this change to the remote repository by implementing two command lines `git commit` and  `git push`.
+Next, you can push this change to the remote repository by implementing two command lines `git commit` and  `git push`.
 As listed below.

 ```powershell
 c:\Workspace\jakobzhao.github.io>git commit -m "update the resume.md"